danocolombo/danocolombo/README.md

 Full-stack Software Engineer.

-Just wondering how much on particular career can continue to be so evolutionary and time consuming...
+Just wondering how much a particular career can continue to be so evolutionary and time consuming...

-Be well.
+It is well...

 Grace and peace